microsoft/Web-Dev-For-Beginners/2-js-basics/2-functions-methods/README.md

 Can you articulate in one sentence the difference between functions and methods?
 Give it a try!

+nctions are standalone blocks of code that perform specific tasks, while methods are functions that are associated with objects and can access and modify their internal data.

 ## Post-Lecture Quiz
 [Post-lecture quiz](https://ashy-river-0debb7803.1.azurestaticapps.net/quiz/10)